MarcDerhammer/smooth-auto-scroll/PUBLISHING.md

 - ✅ Publishing only happens via GitHub Actions
 - ✅ All releases are tagged and traceable
 - ✅ Build and test verification before publishing
-- ✅ No manual npm publish access needed
+- ✅ No local npm access required
+- ✅ Team-friendly workflow via GitHub UI